 This is a term we use to describe time or items that are given to our program to help make your child's experience a more positive one.
 "In-kind" is important because it helps strengthen our services and we are required to document local donations for our Head Start Grant.
-Examples of "in-kind" include: volunteering at your child's site, volunteering time at home to complete activities, participating in Parent Committee meetings, reviewing policies and forms, participating in interview committees, and more!
+Examples of "in-kind" include: volunteering at your child's site, participating in Parent Committee meetings, reviewing policies and forms, participating in interview committees, and more!
 Staff will be asking you to sign "in-kind" sheets throughout the year.